pinobatch/hello-world/cheat-sheet.md

     git mv mispeld.s spellcheck.s

-**Rename all files in a directory** so that syntax highlighting can recognize them ([thanks thkala](https://stackoverflow.com/a/4509530/2738262)).
+**Rename all files in a directory** so that syntax highlighting can recognize them (per [thkala's answer]).

     find -type f -name '*.s' | while read f; do git mv "$f" "${f%.s}.z80"; done
     # Or the following if a filename contains newlines, which
     # shouldn't happen in a well-behaved repository
     find -type f -name '*.s' -print0 | while read -d $'\0' f; do git mv "$f" "${f%.s}.z80"; done

 **Show a summary of what has been changed** since the last commit.